 Mineral Pools & Hot Springs

-Come Relax in Clear Creek County
+Soak up the Relaxation in Clear Creek County

 After a day of skiing, hiking, biking or camping on your Colorado vacation don’t forget to relax, unwind, and treat yourself…

 Under the translucent dome lies a tropical paradise, complete with flowering plants among live Banana and Palm Trees.
 The swimming pool is continually fed with hot mineral water at 115 degrees.
 With an overall temperature of 90+ degrees.
 Our pool is a favorite with adults and children of all ages, open from 9:00am until 10:00pm all year round.

 Geo-Thermal Cave Baths